zbicin/zbicin.github.io/source/_posts/Using-Angular-1-x-Webpack-TypeScript-and-Karma-with-Coverage-together.md

  - JavaScript
 ---

-# Using Angular 1.x, Webpack, TypeScript and Karma (with Coverage) together

 Putting all of these toghether was apparently a non-trivial task, so I decided to setup a simple project for a future reference.
 I'm quite satisfied with the result, which looks as follows:

 <center>